lmparppei/BeatPlugins/README.md

 This is a collection of open source plugins for [Beat](http://kapitan.fi/beat/).

-To install plugins, open Beat and navigate to *Tools → Plugins → Open Plugin Folder...*.
-Then just drag plugin files into the opened folder.
+To install plugins, open Beat and navigate to *Tools → Manage Plugins...*.
+You can download official plugins right from the app.
+To install custom ones or create your own, click on the folder icon to open the plugin folder.

 If you write your own plugin, feel free to submit it either through pull request or e-mail.

-**NOTE:** Requires Beat 1.7.2 or later.
+Official plugins in this repository are released under **MIT License**.

 ---

 #  Beat Plugin API

 Plugins are written in JavaScript and Beat provides a simple API to interact with the app.
-A plugin can be either a single file (`Plugin.beatPlugin`) or a folder containing a script by the same name (ie. `Plugin.beatPlugin`.
-Supporting files contained in the folder can then be accessed by the plugin.
+A plugin can be either a single file (`Plugin.beatPlugin`) or a folder containing script file by the same name (ie. `Plugin.beatPlugin/Plugin.beatPlugin`.
+In the folder model, plugins can access supporting asset files.

 If anybody ever writes a plugin, *please, please, please* be nice to people and test your code thoroughly before deploying it.
-Loss of work hurts and it might be completely possible to crash the whole app with plugin code.
-I'm doing my best to stay backwards-compatible
+Loss of work hurts a lot, and it might be completely possible to crash the whole app with plugin code.
+I'm doing my best to stay backwards-compatible.

 The included sample plugin demonstrates the basic logic behind plugins.